-Students need to be in supervised areas inside and outside within the school premises.
+Students need to be in supervised areas inside and outside the school premises.
 We set specific rooms aside in the case of bad weather.
 The concerned staff sell snacks in the dining hall.
 Students must consume all food in the dining hall.
-We do not allow consumption of food in other parts of the school including outdoor areas.
+We do not allow food consumption in other parts of the school, including outdoor areas.

 Fees for school lunches are on the website.
 The parents can pay the fees to the finance manager or online using the school account details.
 Please complete the payment at the start of each term.

 Various clubs and societies hold meetings during the lunchtime break, and the library is open on designated days.
 Students will be given the relevant information by the staff involved.
 On very wet or cold days, we allocate students to specific rooms in the school.